Should we love ourselves unconditionally?

 Mengzi points out here that human beings have natural capacities for goodness.
 These natural capacities are like seeds, and they need to be nurtured to grow.
 Given the right conditions, these seeds of humanity flourish, much like tree seeds flourish and grow into trees if given the right soil.

 Mengzi’s arguments for the seeds of goodness in human nature appeal to intuitions we already possess.
-We know that human beings tend to do much better when they are respected with basic rights and have access to education, meaningful relationships, and dignified work.
+We know that human beings tend to do much better when society gives them basic rights and access to education, meaningful relationships, and dignified work.
 This is the soil that allows the seeds of goodness present in human beings to flourish the best.

 Mengzi argues this idea with a water metaphor in 6A.2 when he writes, “The good disposition of human nature is like water’s tendency to flow down.
 There are no men who are not innately good, just as there is no water that does not flow down.
 Now, by splashing you can make water leap up higher than your forehead, and by churning you can make it flow uphill, but how could this be the nature of water?
 It is merely the result of force.
 The fact that men can be made to act badly merely shows that human nature is like this as well.”

-This philosophy would suggest that one of the primary ways to combat evil in ourselves is to focus on and nurture the seeds of goodness within ourselves.
+This philosophy would suggest that one of the primary ways to combat evil in our self is to nurture our seeds of goodness.
 We can think of our hearts or spirit or nature as a plant we lovingly tend.
-(Mengzi’s primary argument is that rulers must nurture the seeds of goodness in their people, but in this post I am focusing on the personal implications, rather than the social implications, of his philosophy.)
+(Mengzi’s primary argument is that rulers must nurture the seeds of good in their people.
+However, in this post I focus on the personal implications, rather than the social implications, of his philosophy.)

 Augustine argues similar ideas from a religious (specifically Christian) perspective.